Planned Giving

 Welcome to Planned Giving

-Making a planned gift is a wonderful way to show your support and appreciation for Our Lady of Tepeyac High School and its mission while accommodating your own personal, financial, estate-planning, and philanthropic goals.
-With smart planning, you may actually increase the size of your estate and/or reduce the tax burden on your heirs.
-Just as important, you will know that you have made a meaningful contribution to Our Lady of Tepeyac High School.
+Making a planned gift is a wonderful way to show your support and appreciation for Our Lady of Tepeyac High School while also accommodating your personal, financial, and philanthropic goals.
+With smart planning, you may even increase the size of your estate and/or reduce the tax burden on your heirs.
+Additionally, you will know that you have made a meaningful contribution to Our Lady of Tepeyac High School.

 Five Ways to Make a Planned Gift